 Earlier in his career, Miller held senior posts in both government and business.
-Miller served as a Senior Advisor in the White House Office of Management and Budget from 1993 to 1995, where his duties included managing the staff work for presidential decision making on the budget, and leading management studies both for OMB and the White House.
+Miller served as Senior Advisor in the White House Office of Management and Budget from 1993 to 1995.
 From 1991 to 1992 he was a White House Fellow, serving as Special Assistant to the Chairman of the Federal Communications Commission.
-Prior to his government service, Mr. Miller did a stint with McKinsey, where from 1989 to 1991 he managed strategy and organization assignments for media and retail companies.
+Prior to his government service, Mr. Miller did a stint with McKinsey, where he managed strategy and organization assignments for media and retail companies.
 Earlier he was a senior vice president with Petrie Stores Corporation, which operated a chain of women's clothing stores.

 Mr. Miller was born in New York City and raised in Rye Town, New York, and Greenwich, Connecticut.
 He received his B.A. in economics, magna cum laude, from Brown University.
 (His junior year was spent at the London School of Economics.)
 He received his law degree from Columbia Law School, where he was a James Kent Scholar and book reviews editor of the Columbia Law Review.

 Miller is a member of the Council on Foreign Relations and the Screen Actors Guild (thanks to a cameo appearance in the thriller, The Siege.)
 He serves on the board of directors of the Partnership for Los Angeles Schools, and was appointed by Secretary of Education Arne Duncan to serve on The Equity and Excellence Commission, which examined inequities in school finance.
 He speaks often on politics and policy to diverse audiences, including invited sessions at No. 10 Downing Street, and with official groups in Beijing and Shanghai at the request of the U.S. Department of State (including a talk at the Communist Party's executive training center).
 His wife, Jody Miller, is the founder and CEO of The Business Talent Group, recently named by Forbes as one of America's "Most Promising Companies."
 They live with their 17-year-old daughter in Los Angeles.